nickfrahm/LocalLibrary-MDN-Tutorial/README.md

 schema/modeling.
 The tutorial has you build a very basic schema for book genres, so I did that.
 Not very hard.
 Looking forward to writing my own schemas/models in other apps.

+# Part 3

+Walked through setting up the skeletons for the controllers for this application.
+I now see one common way MVC apps can be set up in Node.js--by handling everything in the controller, then using exports.{name} to import it directly in the route file it needs to be in.
+This keeps code cleaner and easier to read.